Analysis of the Personality of Adolph Hitler

-Analysis of the Personality of Adolph Hitler: With Predictions of His Future Behavior and Suggestions for Dealing with Him Now and After Germany's Surrender was a report prepared by Henry A. Murray for the United States Office of Strategic Services during World War II.
+Analysis of the Personality of Adolph Hitler: With Predictions of His Future Behavior and Suggestions for Dealing with Him Now and After Germany's Surrender is a report that was prepared by Henry A. Murray for the United States Office of Strategic Services during World War II.
 It was one of two psychoanalytic reports prepared for the OSS on Nazi Germany leader Adolf (sometimes spelled "Adolph") Hitler; the other was "A Psychological Analysis of Adolph Hitler: His Life and Legend" (later published in book form under the title The Mind of Adolf Hitler).

 Murray's report is dated October 1943.
 A copy in PDF is available from the Cornell Law School library, which received copyright permission to publish the report online from Murray's family in 2004.
 The Cornell copy is serialized as copy number 3 of 30.
 The report forms a part of the law library's Donovan Collection, which contains the papers of the OSS chief William J. Donovan.